gabentho/Groupwork-DataAnalysis/Scoping_Document.md

 	• Gabriel Gaslain – Data Analyst

 Participation Tracking:
-	•	All members actively contribute to the GitHub repo
+	•	All members actively contribute to the GitHub repository
 	•	README includes role descriptions for transparency
 	• 	For the design part, we decided together to go on some bright colors that could recall our theme which is above all sustainability